-As outlined above under the section "Recognition and Regulation of Exchanges, Clearing Agencies and Information Processor", the ASC and BCSC recognitions orders for TSX Venture Exchange Inc. impose conditions related to changes in ownership.
-TSX Inc. and TMX Group also agreed in the TSX Venture Undertakings not to complete or authorize a transaction that would result in TSX Venture Exchange Inc. ceasing to be a wholly-owned or directly controlled by TSX Inc. without: (i) providing the ASC and BCSC at least three months' prior notice of their intention; and (ii) complying with any terms and conditions that the ASC or BCSC may impose in the public interest.
+As outlined above under the section "Recognition and Regulation of Exchanges, ATSs, Clearing Agencies and Information Processor", the ASC and BCSC recognition orders for TSX Venture Exchange Inc. impose conditions related to changes in ownership.
+TSX Inc. and TMX Group also agreed in the Undertakings Regarding TSX Venture Exchange not to complete or authorize a transaction that would result in TSX Venture Exchange Inc. ceasing to be wholly owned or directly controlled by TSX Inc. without: (i) providing the ASC and BCSC at least three months' prior notice of their intention; and (ii) complying with any terms and conditions that the ASC or BCSC may impose in the public interest.